New Zealand river’s personhood status offers hope to Māori

 Sixty-one-year-old Tahi Nepia is calmly paddling his outrigger canoe, called a waka ama in his Indigenous Maori language, as it is buffeted from side to side.

-Before venturing out, he first asks permission from his ancestors in a prayer.
+Before venturing out, he makes sure to first ask permission from his ancestors in a prayer, or karakia.
+It’s the top item on his safety list.
 He says his ancestors inhabit the river and each time he dips his paddle into the water he touches them.

-“You are giving them a massage,” Nepia says.
+“You are giving them a mihimihi, you are giving them a massage,” Nepia says.
 “That’s how we see that river.
 It’s a part of us.”

 In 2017, New Zealand passed a groundbreaking law granting personhood status to the Whanganui River.
 The law declares that the river is a living whole, from the mountains to the sea, incorporating all its physical and metaphysical elements.

-Five years after the law was passed, The Associated Press followed the 290-kilometer (180-mile) river upstream to find out what its status means to those whose lives are entwined with its waters.
+In June, five years after the New Zealand law was passed, The Associated Press followed the 290-kilometer (180-mile) river upstream to find out what its status means to those whose lives are entwined with its waters.
 For many, its enhanced standing has come to reflect a wider rebirth of Maori culture and a chance to reverse generations of discrimination against Maori and degradation of the river.

 Whanganui Maori have a saying: Ko au te awa, ko te awa ko au: I am the river, and the river is me.